-An applicant must enroll for membership in a UnitedHealthcare Medicare Advantage plan.
+An applicant must enroll in a UnitedHealthcare MA plan.

 CMS has specific enrollment periods during which individual plan members may enroll in a health plan, change to another health plan, change benefit plans, or return to Medicare.
 Details on the types of enrollment periods and the requirements of each type are outlined on cms.hhs.gov.

 Enrollment periods for UnitedHealthcare Group MA members are dictated by the employer group’s annual renewal date with us.

 Employers may establish their own enrollment dates.
 See Chapter 2, section 30.4.4, item 1 - SEPs for Exceptional Conditions in the CMS Medicare Managed Care Manual for more information.
 A group retiree annual enrollment period aligns with the employer’s annual enrollment cycle.

 Enrollment requests received by the end of the month are processed for eligibility on the first of the following month.
 Plan effective dates vary based on the election period used and applicant Medicare Part A/B eligibility dates.

 Coverage begins at 12:01 a.m. on the effective date if we receive the completed enrollment request form.